LOGANSWP/Recipe.ai/README.md

 ---

-## 2. API Development Workflow (Example: `getMyUser`)
+## 2. API Development Workflow

-This section describes how to add a new API using `getMyUser` as a conceptual example.
+This section describes how to add a new API.
-Example purpose: Fetch the current logged-in user's profile.

 ### Step 1: Define the MongoDB Schema (if needed)